TrezaSelamu/team-colaboration/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 c HTML login form with accompanying CSS styling.
 It provides a user-friendly interface for entering login credentials, with additional styling for responsiveness and visual appeal.

-      ## Installation

-     ## Usage
-1. Open the HTML file in a web browser to view and interact with the login form.
-2. Enter a username and password into the designated fields.
-3. Click the "Login" button to submit the form.
-4. Optionally, use the "Remember me" checkbox.
-5. The form is set to submit data to a server-side script named "action_page.php" using the POST method.
-Implement the server-side logic for processing user input.

-       ## Documentation
-- **HTML Structure:** The HTML file contains a login form with input fields for username and password.
-- **Styling:** CSS is used for styling, creating a bordered layout, full-width input fields, and styled buttons.
-- **Responsive Design:** The form adapts to different screen sizes for a consistent user experience.
-- **Server-side Scripting:** Implement a server-side script (e.g., "action_page.php") for handling form submissions, user authentication, and session management.

      ## Contributing
 Contributions are welcome!
 If you find issues or want to improve the project, please submit a pull request or open an issue.